Solor

 Solor is a volcanic island located off the eastern tip of Flores island in the Lesser Sunda Islands of Indonesia, in the Solor Archipelago.
+It is situated administratively in the East Flores Regency of East Nusa Tenggara province.
 The island supports a small population that has been whaling for hundreds of years.
 They speak the languages of Adonara and Lamaholot.
 There are at least five volcanoes on this island which measures only 40 km by 6 km.
 The island's area is 226.34 km2, and it had a population of 34,029 at the 2020 Census.
-The official estimate as at mid 2024 was 36,739.
+The official estimate as at mid 2025 was 37,474.

 Administrative districts

-The island is divided into three districts (kecamatan), tabulated below with their areas (in km^{2}) and their populations at the 2010 Census and 2020 Census, together with the official estimates as at mid 2023.
-The entire island is administered by the East Flores Regency.
+The island is divided into three districts (kecamatan), tabulated below with their areas (in km^{2}) and their populations at the 2010 Census and 2020 Census, together with the official estimates as at mid 2025.